CuriousChaos/ULCPanel-Base/README.md

 Universal Linux Control Panel

-A Code project I've been making.
+A project in Shell I've been making.
 This is the simplest version and is free.

 When installed, use this: